lbogdan/ramblings-drafts/vue-eslint-prettier.md

 *published on: September 28, 2020*

-# Vue.js, ESLint and Prettier - [Why can't we be friends?](https://youtu.be/nmhgi665Oek?t=165)
+# Vue.js, VSCode, ESLint and Prettier - [Why can't we be friends?](https://youtu.be/nmhgi665Oek?t=165)

 ## Wait but why?

 You might wonder "There's already a good amount of articles (and even videos) out there explaining how to use ESLint and Prettier with Vue.js, why write yet another one?".
 It's a legitimate question.
-I went through some of them, and while there are a couple of good ones, in my opinion they all fall short in one or more things that I think any good article / tutorial should absolutely respect:
+I went through some of them, and while there are a couple of good ones, in my opinion they all fall short in one or more things that I think any good article or tutorial should respect:

-- start from a clean slate and stating the exact versions of the tools used throughout;
+- start from a clean slate and state the exact versions of the tools used throughout;
-- be up to date (too many developers taking up a new technology are discouraged by struggling with outdated articles);
+- be up to date - too many developers taking up a new technology are discouraged by struggling with outdated articles;
 - explain **how** things work and **why** you should do something, instead of showing pieces of code or configuration that you should just copy/paste.

-If this article ends up helping (or frustrating) you in any way, I'd appreciate leaving me some [feedback](#feedback-is-50).
+If this article ends up helping (or frustrating) you in any way, I'd appreciate if you took a minute to leave me some [feedback below](#feedback-is-50).

 ## Life goals